JannicBeck/undox/README.md

   present : 3
 }

-// if the argument/payload for undo is greater than the past it will just undo all store.dispatch(undo(100))
+// if the argument/payload for undo is greater than the past it will just undo all actions store.dispatch(undo(100))

 {